deficient/volume-control/README.md

   mclick  = "pavucontrol",
   rclick  = "pavucontrol",
-  widget  = nil,            -- use this instead of creating a awful.widget.textbox callback = nil,           -- called to update the widget: `callback(self, state)` })
+  widget  = nil,            -- use this instead of creating a awful.widget.textbox font    = nil,            -- font used for the widget's text callback = nil,           -- called to update the widget: `callback(self, state)` })
 ```